dragosprju/jobshop2015/README.md

 I like nice websites (Awwwards anyone?) and I've learned HTML/CSS at a young age, and so this was an opportunity where I was able to use my skills to develop something proper in the name of volunteering.
 Hence, it deserves a place in my repository.

+## Broken things

+The website survived well the passing of time.
+I like HTML/CSS since it is really portable.
+I have uploaded the catalogue as a separate PDF but the original version is still up on ISUUU.
+Some links obviously don't work, like the past editions links and whatnot.

+## Language

+The website is in Romanian, however I think it can be translated by Google Translate just like any website.

 ## Copyright

 All the files in this repository are not to be modified and/or redistributed without my permission.
-Since I haven't looked at these files one-by-one for a long time, I haven't chosen a LICENSE - so the files in this repository are to remain in my exclusive copyright.
-Exceptions are files that already have a copyright (e.g. company logos) and files that already have a license that permit redistribution (e.g. Bootstrap).
+Since I haven't looked at these files one-by-one for a long time, I don't know how to handle them so I haven't chosen a LICENSE.
+The files in this repository are to remain under my exclusive copyright.
+The exceptions are the files that already have a copyright (e.g. company logos) and files that already have a license that permit redistribution (e.g. Bootstrap).

+The purpose of this repository is for my archives.